mewmew/guldkorn/README.md

 ```

 **Note:** Remember to set `ACCESS_TOKEN` to not hit the rate limit on GitHub.
 To create a personal access token on GitHub visit https://github.com/settings/tokens

+If the environment variable `GULDKORN_GITHUB_TOKEN` is set, the access token will be read from there.